hzhu349Overstack/BenzTechnialChallenge/README.md

     * **Lifecycle**: Utilizes Lifecycle-aware components to observe and handle UI states based on lifecycle changes, improving resource management and UI consistency.
     * **ViewModel**: Manages UI-related data with lifecycle awareness, allowing data to persist across configuration changes, such as screen rotations.

-3. **Architecture**: The app follows the MVVM (Model-View-ViewModel) architecture pattern, which promotes separation of concerns.
+3. **Architecture**: The app follows the MVVM (Model-View-ViewModel) architecture pattern and clean structure, which promotes separation of concerns.
 Coroutines are used to handle asynchronous tasks efficiently, providing a cleaner and more scalable architecture.

 4. **UI Implementation**:
     * The app launches with an Activity that hosts a `UserFeedFragment` displaying a list of users.